 The investment industry is reported to have sunk nearly $3 billion into AI by now, a 75 percent increase since 2017.
 As Deloitte put it, the financial services industry has entered the artificial intelligence phase of the digital marathon.

 Salus shared an anecdote that helps explain why fund managers are suddenly ramping up investment in a digital transformation and why that connects to data operations.

 Investors looking into the fund services sector have started to include technological maturity as a dimension of their due diligence.
 If managers don’t have a coherent digital strategy, it raises concerns about redundancy in accounting and compliance.
 But it also signals that they aren’t ready to grow.

 In short, data operations have become a core part of the business.
 If asset managers don’t have their data house in order, they risk scaring away client and investor money.
 In this industry, that’s all the motivation you need to change.

 But that’s also a little unfair.
 It’s easier to build a digital foundation for a new house, than try to change the foundation of an old one.
 Legacy fund services firms are at a remarkable disadvantage in this new market, despite their heft and the budget they can spend on software.
 It’s more than the software.
 It’s the culture, something we know incredibly well here at 4Pines.

-Michael Gull is Chief Revenue Officer at 4Pines Fund Services.
+Mike Trinkaus is the CEO at 4Pines Fund Services.